 The lean protein found in chicken breast and legumes helps your body build muscle, and muscle burns more calories than fat does.
 Not only that, but protein helps you feel full longer and is more complex to digest, so your body will use more energy turning it into usable fuel.

-Not getting enough sleep can slow down the metabolic process, which means your body is both converting food to energy and using that energy at a slower rate.
+Not getting enough sleep can slow down the metabolic process, which means your body is both converting foods to energy and using that energy at a slower rate.
 This can lead to increased fat storage.
-Additionally, a lack of sleep can cause poor judgements including overeating.
+Additionally, a lack of sleep can cause poor judgments including overeating.

 The body is over 60% water, so not only is this thirst quencher essential for life, but it can be a secret weapon in weight loss too.
 Drinking plenty of water helps keep your stomach full throughout the day, so you’re less likely to feel hunger pains.
 And if your weak spot is soda or sugary drinks, simply replacing those (or even some of those) with water can have big results.